Weekly Camps from June 21st through August 13th 2021

 - We will be providing washable cotton masks that campers are welcome to use.

-- We will not work with children if we, or anyone in our home environment, are experiencing any COVID-19 symptoms* or have experienced symptoms in the past 2 weeks.
+- We will not work if we, or anyone in our home environment, are experiencing any COVID-19 symptoms* or have experienced symptoms in the past 2 weeks.
 Nor if we have come into contact with anyone who has been diagnosed with COVID-19 in the past 2 weeks.

 - We will have hand sanitizer available for use.